lukasturcani/stk/docs/source/index.rst

 .. image:: https://i.imgur.com/8MCBUGZ.png

-:mod:`.stk` has a sibling project called `stk-vis`_, which is a cross-platform application, which lets you connect to database created by :mod:`.stk`, and view the molecules deposited into it.
+:mod:`.stk` has a sibling project called `stk-vis`_, which is a cross-platform application, which lets you connect to a database created by :mod:`.stk`, and view the molecules deposited into it.
 `stk-vis`_ also shows you any molecular properties you deposited, and lets you browse the building blocks of any constructed molecules.